Love This? Save and Share!

 The Three Kings

-The Three Kings is not only one of the best pubs in Clerkenwell – but it’s also one of its quirkiest too.
+The Three Kings is one of the quirkiest pub spots in the area.
 The three kings referred to are Elvis (obviously), Henry VIII and… King Kong.
 A natural triumvirate of course.

 Inside it all starts to make a bit more sense – well, kind of.
 There’s music memorabilia everywhere, as well as oddities like a plaster rhino’s head and fairy lights (though our last visit was early in the new year, so it may be that the lights weren’t a permanent fixture).